Each Avi Vantage user account is associated with a role. The role defines the type of access the user has to each area of NSX Advanced Load Balancer.

 Each user must be associated with at least one role.
 The role can be either predefined or a custom role.

-If none of the pre-defined roles exactly fit the access requirements for some user accounts, custom roles can be defined.
+If none of the pre-defined roles exactly fit the access requirements for some user accounts, you can create custom roles according to your requirement.

 Assigning a Role to a User